danfuzz/lactoserv/README.md

 * Optionally produces request logs, in a standard-ish form.
 * Optionally produces detailed system activity logs.
 * JS-based configuration file format, which isn't actually that awful!
-* For custom applications, reasonably friendly `async`-forward application framework, which uses Express-augmented `Request` and `Response` objects.
+* For custom (non-built-in) applications, reasonably friendly `async`-forward application framework, which uses Express-augmented `Request` and `Response` objects.
 Maximum ergonomics: Very straightforward application logic bottoming out at a familiar, well-worn, and well-tested low-level API.

 ### Implementation features

-* Written in pure JavaScript, running on Node.
+* Written in pure JavaScript (per se), running on Node.
 (The only platform native code is from Node, not from this codebase nor from any imported modules.)
   * Uses Node's standard library for low-level networking and protocol implementation (TCP, TLS, HTTP*).
   * Uses Express for protocol handling on top of what Node provides (but with a